sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 * None of the words are "prefixes" of any other words on the list OR
 * None of the words are "suffixes" of any other words on the list

-For "news", "newspaper" and "elephant", we're a "no" on number 1 (the words are all different lengths), and we're a "no" on number 2, since "news" is a prefix of "newspaper"; But we're saved by option 3: None of the words are suffixes of other words on the list.Thus, it's uniquely decodable.
+For "news", "newspaper" and "elephant", we're a "no" on number 1 (the words are all different lengths), and we're a "no" on number 2, since "news" is a prefix of "newspaper"; But we're saved by option 3: None of the words are suffixes of other words on the list.
+Thus, it's uniquely decodable.

 ### Are there other ways to verify that a code in uniquely decodable?